Updated September 2018

 Sip craft beer at your favorite local brewery

 The craft beer movement is going strong in Orlando with new breweries being announced frequently.
 Check out Crooked Can Brewing in Winter Garden (the Cloud Chaser Hefeweizen is blissful), or Orlando Brewing, which serves up varied brews in a chill atmosphere.
-Other local breweries include Ocean Sun Brewing (you can bring your dog inside with you), Ten10 Brewing, and Deadly Sins, among others.
+Other local breweries include Ten10 Brewing and Deadly Sins, among others.
+Here's our full brewery guide.

 Take a cooking class